-‘Poetic Design’ is a course for students focused on re-imagining everyday designed objects in ways that thoughtfully reconnect us with our everyday experiences.
+‘Poetic Design’ is a course for undergraduate and postgraduate students focused on re-imagining everyday designed objects in ways that thoughtfully reconnect us with our everyday experiences.
 Students learn how to design objects that are not just ‘useful’ but that are also intrinsically meaningful both philosophically and emotionally.

 Designed and taught in collaboration with Dr Thomas Lee